 Article VI.
 Electoral Procedures in RC38

-All regular and affiliated members of RC38 are entitled to nominate candidates for the Board.
-Nominated candidates shall be regular members of RC38.
-They shall confirm their preparedness to accept the respective position on the Board in case they are elected and to remain a regular member in good standing for the duration of their mandate, and shall return the nomination form to the Secretary, together with a brief curriculum vitae.
+c.
+Nominated candidates shall confirm their preparedness to accept the respective position on the Board in case they are elected and to remain a regular member in good standing for the duration of their mandate, and shall return the nomination form to the election officer, together with a brief curriculum vitae.

-The President and the Board members are elected by the General Assembly at the business meeting at the World Congress.
-If less than twenty five members are present at the General Assembly, then a mail ballot needs to be organized.
+f.
+If less than twenty-five members are present at the General Assembly, then a mail ballot needs to be organized.
 A mail ballot may also be organized if more than one third of the RC constituency asks for it; in which case the ballot's result will take precedence over any other ballot.

 It is the responsibility of the President that a newsletter is regularly produced, that workshops and/or conferences are organized, and generally speaking to enhance the RC's dynamism and compliance to ISA rules.